A DEEPER DIVE into the Mystery of Christmas

 … Wonderful Counselor, Mighty God, Everlasting Father, the Prince of Peace….

-When we read in the very first and most ancient story of the Bible about the Spirit of God hovering over the waters of the deep, we can think of a “wind” blowing over those waters or the “breath” of God stirring the water to bring forth life or the “Spirit” as the miraculous force that brings about life into the world.
+When we read in the very first and most ancient story of the Bible about the Spirit of God hovering over the waters of the deep, we can think of a “wind” blowing over those waters or the “breath” of God stirring the water to bring forth life or the “Spirit” as the miraculous being who brings life into all the world, starting in the sea.
 All those are equally valid translations the same word in Hebrew and all carry meaning that amplifies the possibilities.

 7 And the Lord God formed man of the dust of the ground, and breathed into his nostrils the breath of life; and man became a living soul.
 (Genesis 2:7)

 (Note that the Bible never says God makes hell the awful existence of tortures that it is.
-I believe it is disembodied spirits that refused the gift of Christmas that make hell awful just as they make hell on earth everyday.
+I believe it is disembodied spirits that refused the gift of Christmas and so continue on after death separated from God by choice, that make hell awful just as some make hell on earth every day.
 The gates of hell are locked from the inside to keep God out.
 Why would spirits do that?
-Why would people choose drugs, knowing how bad they are for them?
-Yet, they do.)
+You might as well ask, “Why would people choose recreational drugs, knowing how damaging those drugs they are for them?”
+Yet, they do, and they even become trapped in those choices, continuing to repeat those choices, despite the damage they are doing to themselves.
+It’s tragic, but it happens every day.)

 6 … they gathered around him and asked him, “Lord, are you at this time going to restore the kingdom to Israel?”